FrancoSpeziali/express-almost-simple-server/README.md

 Use the snippet **starter code** to initialise your `server.js` file

-# Task 3 - Add middleware for a GET request to '/hello'
+# Task 3 - Add a GET request to '/hello'

 Using the snippet **GET request middleware**, write some middleware that will respond to the path `/hello`

 This middleware should return a `response` with a message of greetings.

-# Task 4 - Add middleware for a GET request to '/time'
+# Task 4 - Add a GET request to '/time'

 Using the snippet **GET request middleware**, write some middleware that will respond to the path `/time`